YunoHost-Apps/kanboard_ynh/README.md

 How to connect as external (non-SSOwat) users
 -------------------
 You have to edit this file `/var/www/kanboard/config.php`, find the line `define('REVERSE_PROXY_AUTH', true);` and change it from `true` to `false`.
-**Warning** this disable the possibility to connect with SSOwat users.
+**Warning** this disables the possibility to connect with SSOwat users.
 You will *only* be able to connect with Kanboard users created inside of Kanboard.
 Then you can connect.

 **NB**: if you don't make that change, you will get the following error message "Access Forbidden".